ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-\- the `"PO box"` label got inserted, but the destination object's value in the `"street address"` has been preserved
+\- the `"PO box"` got inserted, but the destination object's value in the `"street address"` has been preserved

 #### Insertion matrix without merging